 This discovery then returned the verdict that plastic surfaces were the safer cutting board alternative.
 Concerns about the still live bacteria living within the wood cutting board and it being able emerge at a later time contrasted sharply with the safety of the plastic boards.
 A cleaning with hot soapy water effectively removed the applied bacteria from the plastic material.

-Getting the Accurate Facts can Sometimes be Confusing
+Getting the Facts Can Sometimes be Confusing

 So Which is the Safest Material?

 The experts are still not in total agreement on the issue of which boards are safest but overall research maintains the conclusion that wood, plastic, and glass cutting surfaces can be equally effective at controlling food related bacteria.

 Of course that finding applies only if each of these cutting boards is cleaned thoroughly between the cutting of each food item and when the board is replaced at regular intervals or at the first signs of wear and tear.

 A study conducted in California in June of 1995 of sporadic cases of salmonellae in older children and adults found that families who were using wood cutting board surfaces in their homes were less than 50% as likely to contract this food borne illness compared to those families which used plastic or glass cutting board surfaces.
 Families who used glass or plastic cutting board surfaces were close to twice as likely to contact salmonella.

 Each Kitchen Should Use a Minimum of Two Cutting Boards as This Insures that Meat is Kept Separate From Other Foods